bluepylons/Open-Switch-Curve-Meter/README.md

 This project is licensed under the CERN OHL-S (strongly reciprocal) license for the hardware designs and the software.
 This is a share-alike license, and if you modify the project files you are required to also open-source your modifications.

-The force curves themselves - the .ODS spreadsheets and the .PNG images of the graphs in the Force Curves folder - are licensed under CC-BY.
+The force curves themselves - the .ODS spreadsheets and the .PNG images of the graphs in the Force Curves folder - are licensed under Creative Commons CC-BY 4.0.

 # The key parts:
 * A linear stage.
 I designed around [this inexpensive $55 linear stage off Amazon](https://www.amazon.com/Sliding-Precision-Stepper-T-Shaped-Electric/dp/B07QBCG9YC/ref=sr_1_5?dchild=1&keywords=50mm%2Blinear%2Bstage&qid=1615263982&sr=8-5&th=1).
 You can find what appear to be identical units [on Aliexpress](https://www.aliexpress.com/item/4001272086575.html?spm=a2g0o.productlist.0.0.61906e9d3wWNyG&algo_pvid=04df7b52-bc18-4d1c-b806-9cd889c3acae&algo_expid=04df7b52-bc18-4d1c-b806-9cd889c3acae-12&btsid=0bb0623916170292735655874e869e&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) and elsewhere for less (if you get them from Aliexpress, make sure you buy the model with 1mm pitch (lead) on the leadscrew).